KevinFasusi/supplychainpy/README.md

 ##Quick Install

-The easiest way to install supplychainpy is via pip: `pip install supplychainpy` (not yet setup).
+The easiest way to install supplychainpy is via pip: `pip install supplychainpy`.

 An alternative is to clone the repository and run `python setup.py install`

 ##Dependencies

-- python 3.5

 ##Optional Dependencies

 - NumPy
 - pandas
 - matplotlib

+##Python Version

+- python 3.5

 ##Quick Guide
 1. Fire up the python interpreter or `ipython notebook` from the command line.